-Initially I thought of freelancing remotely and working from home, that would be an improvement.
-But my payment as a remote software development freelancer would have been very low, compared to the life costs of where I live.
+Initially, I thought of freelancing remotely and working from home, that would be an improvement.
+But my payment as a remote software development freelancer would have been very low, compared to the living costs of where I live.

 By then I was already thinking about Udemy as an option, to see if it would be a good fit for me.